composor/composi/docs/state.md

 const button = new Button()
 ```

 Be aware that whatever the callback returns will be set as the component's new state.
-Therefore you will need to make whatever changes to the component's whole state before returning it.
+Therefore you must complete all the changes you need before returning it.

 Keyed Items
 -----------